IlyaMatsuev/Apex-ChatBot-Hub/docs/types/Classes/TelegramBotChatMemberService.md

 | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `untilDate` | The date when the user will be unbanned.
 If user is banned for more than `366 days` or less than `30 seconds` from the current time they are considered to be banned forever.
 Applied for supergroups and channels only |

-### `ban(DateTime untilDate, Boolean revokeMessages)`
+### `global void ban(DateTime untilDate, Boolean revokeMessages)`

 Bans a user in a group, supergroup or a channel.
 In the case of supergroups and channels, the user will not be able to return to the chat on their own using invite links, etc., unless unbanned first.
 The bot must be an administrator in the chat for this to work and must have the appropriate administrator rights

 #### Parameters